3DJakob/advanza/README.md

 # Advanza

 Advanza is an Electron and React app to keep tabs on your stocks at Avanza.
+This app is a work in progress and not in a production ready state at the moment.

 ## Available Scripts